Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Valid plane trees and valid local moves

 Figure \ref{fig: local moves} shows the local moves.
 Note that local moves can be performed on edges without any successively-labeled half-edges, namely with $i<j-1$ and $j<i'-1$ and $i'< j'-1$.
 In other words there can be many other edges incident to the vertices in Figure \ref{fig: local moves}, including edges that come between the edges sketched in the schematic.

-We define plane trees for sequences other than Cordon, Heitsch, and Hoos' $(GC)^n$.
+We define plane trees for sequences other than the sequence that Condon, Heitsch, and Hoos used.
 We are motivated by the example of RNA but an arbitrary alphabet consisting of complementary pairs is more mathematically natural.